 Maldon (cont.)
 Class Reenactment of the Battle of Maldon; how seriously does the poet take the heroic code?
-The Viking Settlement and Kingdoms in Britain and Ireland; "Sagas of Anglo-Saxon

-England" and "Anglo-Saxon Historical Sagas and Heroism" in Fee (161-166).
+The Viking Settlement and Kingdoms in Britain and Ireland; "Sagas of Anglo-Saxon England" and "Anglo-Saxon Historical Sagas and Heroism" in Fee (161-166).
 Use Otter's Ransom to explore Lindisfarne, a site on the northeast coast of Britain where the Vikings famously raided.

-Meet Sigurd, the Ancient Epic Dragon-Slayer Hero of the Norse Saga of the Volsungs:
+Meet Sigurd, the Ancient Epic Dragon-Slayer Hero of the Norse Saga of the Volsungs (Primary text plus Scandinavian Chapter from Medieval Mythology):